 Wisconsin Assisted Living

-In Wisconsin, there are 1967 Assisted Living Facilities.
+In Wisconsin there are 691 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Wisconsin Assisted Living Facilities by City

 Map of Wisconsin Assisted Living Facilities

 Overview of Assisted Living in WisconsinWisconsin residents are a hearty people, first hunting prehistoric ice animals in the southern part of the state as early as 10,000 BCE and now tending to America’s Dairyland.
 More than five million people currently call The Badger State home.
 Bordered by Lake Superior to the North, Lake Michigan to the West and the Mississippi River to the East, Wisconsin is known for its scenic landscape.
 Whether fishing on a river or visiting the state fair, one thing is clear: those who chose assisted living in Wisconsin are sure to enjoy a breath of fresh air in the great Midwestern outdoors.

 Assisted Living in Wisconsin Defined

 Assisted living in Wisconsin is divided into two different types.
 Traditional assisted living facilities are referred to as “Residential Care Apartment Complexes (RCAC).”
 RCACs are independent apartment units that house five or more adult residents, and provide up to 28 hours per week of daily assistance or nursing care.